Asferali8384/tenTwenty/README.md

 ## Project Overview

+This project allows users to log in and add notes in real-time, with all data securely stored in the database.
+Routes are protected with authentication, ensuring users can only access their own notes and cannot view others’ data.
+Unauthorized users cannot access protected URLs.

+The UI is simple but functional, with some responsiveness built in.
+The dashboard dynamically calculates weeks based on the data.
+A few minor features are still pending due to time constraints.

+## About Me

 I am a certified MERN stack developer with experience as a software developer, primarily focused on frontend development.
 During my previous role at Urbanrise Const Pvt Limited, one of South India's largest companies, I contributed to product development and earned recognition for implementing innovative ideas.

 My skills span frontend design and development, with intermediate proficiency in Figma, which helps streamline the design-to-development process.
 I also possess backend and database knowledge, enabling me to work effectively across the full stack.